 Written by Audrey Swanson.
 Medically reviewed by board-certified dermatologist Dr. Julie Jackson.

-For many reasons, body wash is a convenient and clean alternative to bar soap.
-It's easier to travel with and spread evenly throughout your body.
-Commercially available bar soaps tend to be more drying and as they often lack added moisturizers.
-They can also make more of a mess in your shower with leftover residue on various surfaces.
+Body wash is a convenient alternative to bar soap.
+It's easier to travel with and spreads evenly across your body.
+Commercially available bar soaps tend to dry skin (since they often lack added moisturizers) and they can also make more of a mess in your shower with leftover residue on various surfaces.

-Using too much can dry your skin by stripping it of its natural oils, especially if you are using a traditional body wash that is not properly suited for your skin's pH levels.
+Using too much can dry your skin by stripping it of its natural oils.
+This is especially true if you’re using a traditional body wash that is not properly suited for your skin's pH levels.
 Too much product can also create a sticky or greasy feeling if you don't rinse it off completely.
-When it comes to body wash, just remember: Less is more.
+When it comes to body wash, remember: Less is more.

-A hot, steamy shower can be a relaxing way to cap off a long day, but hot water isn't great for your skin.
-While steam by itself is great for detoxifying the skin, hot water is an entirely different story.
-When hot water comes into contact with skin, it can cause it to dry out from the harsh, extreme temperature.
+While steam is great for detoxifying the skin, hot water is an entirely different story.
+When hot water comes into contact with skin, it can cause it to dry out.

-No matter whether you have naturally dry, sensitive, or healthy skin, two important steps in using body wash are gently sloughing off dead skin cells and moisturizing right after you're done showering.
+Whether you have naturally dry, sensitive, or healthy skin, there are two important steps for using body wash: Gently sloughing off dead skin cells and moisturizing immediately after a shower.

-Generally, body wash and face cleansers are made using different ingredients.
-Because skin on the face can often be more sensitive than bodily skin, it's best to stick to specific face washes and cleansers for that area.
-You can slowly introduce your body wash as a facial cleanser if you tolerate it on your body.
-You can start by using a very small amount, massaging it with your hands for less than 5 seconds and rinsing immediately.
-Work up to your normal facial cleansing regimen if you continue to tolerate.
+Generally speaking, body wash and face cleansers use different ingredients.
+Because skin on the face can often be more sensitive than bodily skin, it's best to stick to face washes and cleansers made specifically for that area.

-A good body wash will lather or foam when you apply it to the body, but not enough to create fluffy bubbles in a bath.
-For a relaxing bubble bath loaded with rich, foamy bubbles, we recommend using a natural bubble bath instead.
+A good body wash will lather or foam when applied to the body, but not enough to create fluffy bubbles in a bath.
+For a relaxing bubble bath loaded with rich, foamy bubbles, we recommend opting for a natural bubble bath instead.

 Yes!
-Many body washes contain ingredients that are meant to clean and moisturize the skin every time you shower.
+Body washes usually contain ingredients that are meant to clean and moisturize the skin, and should be fine to use every time you shower.